21ctownball/townball-website/src/content/general/rules.md

 ## Ground Rules

 48. In the case that a ball pitched to the batter hits the batter, then the ball shall be in play without any reservations.
-Similarly, if a pitched ball hits any part of the zone other than at the rectangle, or in the case that the ball bounces on the ground or off the batter and then his the rectangle, that ball shall be considered to be in play.
+Similarly, if a pitched ball hits any part of the zone other than at the rectangle, or in the case that the ball bounces on the ground or off the batter and then hits the rectangle, that ball shall be considered to be in play.
 49. Runs that score before an out is made in an inning shall count except in the case of a fly out or force out.
 In the case of a fly out or force out, no runs that take place after the moment the ball was hit shall count.
 In every other case, runs that score after the moment an out is made in an inning shall not count.
 50. If a batter hits the ball onto the ground and as a result, the ball exits the playing area on account of the hit, then the batter and any concurrent stake runners shall be granted the stake that they were advancing to at the time the ball was hit, and two more stakes.
 If a batter hits the ball in the air out of the playing area, then the batter shall be granted an automatic homerun, and thus scoring, along with any stakerunners who were on stake at the time that the ball had been hit.
 If a ball leaves the playing area without having been hit, then runners will be granted the stake that they were advancing to at the time the ball went out of play, and one more stake.
 51. As long as the ball is in the playing area, the ball shall be considered live at all times, and runners may advance from stake to stake at will, in keeping with the rules outlined in this document.
 No timeouts shall be granted during play, except in the case of injury or for some other reason deemed necessary by the umpire.